astropy/astropy/docs/io/ascii/write.rst

   Specifying ``fast_writer=False`` disables this behavior.

-**Writer** : Writer class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table to be written, for example if it is a basic character delimited table, fixed format table, or a CDS-compatible table, etc.  The value of this parameter must be a Writer class.
+**Writer** : Writer class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table to be written, such as a basic character delimited table, fixed-format table, or a CDS-compatible table, etc. The value of this parameter must be a Writer class.
 For basic usage this means one of the built-in :ref:`extension_reader_classes`.
-  Note: Reader classes and Writer classes are synonymous, in other words Reader classes can also write, but for historical reasons they are often called Reader classes.
+  Note that Reader classes and Writer classes are synonymous; in other words, Reader classes can also write, but for historical reasons they are often called Reader classes.

 .. _ecsv_format:

-ECSV format
+ECSV Format
 ===========

 The `Enhanced Character-Separated Values (ECSV) format
 <https://github.com/astropy/astropy-APEs/blob/master/APE6.rst>`_ can be used to
-write astropy `~astropy.table.Table` or `~astropy.table.QTable` datasets to a text-only data file and then read the table back without loss of information.
+write ``astropy`` `~astropy.table.Table` or `~astropy.table.QTable` datasets to a text-only data file and then read the table back without loss of information.
 The format handles the key issue of serializing column specifications and table metadata by using a YAML-encoded data structure.
 The actual tabular data are stored in a standard character separated values (CSV) format, giving